wso2/msf4j/README.md

 #####@HeaderParam
 To read HTTP request header values.
 The value will be automatically converted to the corresponding parameter type and assigned to that parameter.

+#####@FormParam
+To support HTML form submission with application/x-www-form-urlencoded and multipart/form-data The value will be automatically converted to the corresponding parameter type and assigned to that parameter

+#####@FormDataParam
+To support complex form submission with multipart/form-data content type.
+E.g file uploads and beans.
+The values will be automatically converted to the corresponding parameter type and assigned to that parameter

 ###Lifecycle Callback Methods
 Support following Java lifecycle callback method annotations.